 Though the New Testament tells us nothing about the nativity or birthday of Mary, the birth of the Theotokos is recorded in the Protoevangelion of St. James, a second century work that is not part of the canon of Sacred Scripture.
 There we are told that her parents were Saints Joachim and Ann.
 The place traditionally regarded as the site of the birth of the Mother of God is in a cave under the crusader Church of St. Ann in Jerusalem where Joachim and Anna were believed to have lived.
 The Catholic Church teaches that by a special act of Divine Providence, the birth of the Blessed Virgin Mary occurred without the transmission of original sin.
 This doctrine is known as the Immaculate Conception.

-This reading on the nativity of Mary, Our Lady, is an excerpt from a discourse by St. Andrew of Crete (Oratio 1: PG 97, 806-810) is used in the Roman Catholic Office of Readings for the Feast of the Birth of the Virgin Mary on September 8.
+This reading on the nativity or birthday of Mary, is an excerpt from a discourse by St. Andrew of Crete (Oratio 1: PG 97, 806-810).
+It appears in the Roman Office of Readings for the Feast of the Birth of the Virgin Mary on September 8.